MousseKwok/CommandPatternDemonstration/README.md

 # CommandPatternDemonstration

-Moving objects to demonstrate command pattern. external API (objectdraw) is introduced.
+Moving objects to demonstrate command pattern. external API (objectdraw) is used.